-Pakistan has had the lion’s share even in this category of tear way fast bowlers and along with the likes of Waqar Younis, Wasim Akram, and Shoaib Akhtar.
+Pakistan has had the lion’s share even in this category of tear-way fast bowlers and along with the likes of Waqar Younis, Wasim Akram, and Shoaib Akhtar.
 It has also had Muhammad Zahid as a really speedy bowler.
-Had he played consistently then he would have definitely been at the highest stage?
+Had he played consistently then he would have definitely been at the highest stage.

-Muhammad Zahid is born on August 2, 1976, at a hardly known place called Gaggu Mandi.
+Muhammad Zahid is born on August 2, 1976, in a hardly known place called Gaggu Mandi.
 Zahid always had the passion to bowl fast.
-He started his Test Career in 1996-97 when he devastated New Zealand with 11 wickets haul 4 for 64 and 7 for 66 at Rawalpindi.
+He started his Test Career in 1996-97 when he devastated New Zealand with 11 wickets hauling 4 for 64 and 7 for 66 at Rawalpindi.
+He became the first Pakistan and 14th bowler overall to take 10 or more wickets on his Test debut.
+Later he went to Australia where he stunned the cricketing world with his sheer pace.
 Muhammad Zahid’s next stop was Sri Lanka where he went on his feet but returned on a stretcher.
 He also failed to bring to completion his contract with the English county of Nottinghamshire due to his back injury.

 However, the next season passed with Zahid failing to recover but when he eventually made it to the national side.
 He still impressed many if not all with his speed.

 But again he got inured the Test series against Australia and has failed to bowl at his best since then.
 Though, he tried level hard to come back to domestic competition and bowled aggressively.
 However, he could not get enough success after that.
-His impressive performance at the domestic level resulted to be included in the debut Test against New Zealand.
+His impressive performance at the domestic level resulted in to be included in the debut Test against New Zealand.

-At one point, people were dreaming of Shoaib Akhtar and Muhammad Zahid bowl together.
+At one point, people were dreaming of Shoaib Akhtar and Muhammad Zahid bowling together.
 Especially the print media created a lot of hype when Shoaib Akhtar made his entry into the international level as the fastest bowler of all.
 But unfortunately, he didn’t get so much publicity when he played after his impressive Test debut and realized the extent of speed that he generated.

 Due to a consistent series of injuries, he lost his pace.
 But print media recognized his talents and he had to work hard to earn his name.
-In 1996-97 seasons, his overall performance was quite satisfactory, when he took 8 wickets against the touring New Zealand side at Sahiwal in the side game.
+In the 1996-97 seasons, his overall performance was quite satisfactory, when he took 8 wickets against the touring New Zealand side at Sahiwal in the side game.
 After that, he took another 10 wickets against PIA at Karachi.
-His fitness level was quite good to become the first Pakistani bowler to take 10 or more wickets on Test debut.
+His fitness level was quite good to become the first Pakistani bowler to take 10 or more wickets on his Test debut.

 He missed several balls just outside with his raw pace and aggression before edging the for a caught behind.
-He was having continuous back injuries eventually cut his cricketing career.
+He was having continuous back injuries eventually cutting his cricketing career.
 His last test match was South Africa in 2003, in which Graeme Smith and Herschelle Gibbs shared a record-breaking 368 opening partnership.

-Muhammad Zahid played 5 Tests for Pakistan, in which he took 15 wickets at an average of 33.47 with the career-best of 7 for 66.
-Therefore, he represented Pakistan in 11 ODI’s by taking 10 wickets at an average of 39.10 with 2 for 20 his career-best.
+So, Pakistan Cricket Board dropped him due to his continued injuries and loss of pace.
+He went into the dark where he never comes back.
+He played club cricket in England till 2014.
+Muhammad Zahid represented Pakistan, Multan, Pakistan Customs, PIA, and Rawalpindi teams in domestic cricket.
+Muhammad Zahid played 5 Tests for Pakistan, in which he took 15 wickets at an average of 33.47 with a career-best of 7 for 66.
+Therefore, he represented Pakistan in 11 ODI’s by taking 10 wickets at an average of 39.10 with 2 for 20 as his career-best.